arpansac/wall-of-developers/README.md

 ## How it works?
-This is started as a learning project for students
+This is started as a learning project for students where they have to create their profile and attach their resume website.
+A student from the new batch has to create a new batch in the repository following his/her profile.
+In this way, it works.

 ## Contribution guidelines / Steps
 For making any changes (from your local system), just following the following steps
-- fork this repository into your github account (create one if you don't have it yet)
+- fork this repository into your Github account (create one if you don't have it yet)
 - clone it to your system (git clone <link>)
 - in the terminal run `git remote add upstream https://github.com/CodingNinjasCodes/wall-of-developers.git` (this is for taking a fresh update of the code anytime in the future)
 - create a new branch from the [Branch Types](#branch-types) below